Placement Exams and requirements are dependant on the degree program. Please see the Audition Overivew for those requirements.

 PART II – Take Home Exam

-This is an optional ‘take home’ exam.
-You are not allowed to ask for outisde help on the exam but you may use additional study aids (i.e. notes, textbooks, etc.).
-The exam must be completed within 24 hours and returned to Dr. Sabey (email@example.com) via email.
+You will have 24 hours to complete the 'Take Home' Theory Exam.
+You are not allowed to ask for outside help, but you may use additional study aids (i.e. notes, textbooks, etc.).
+The exam must be completed within 24 hours and returned to Dr. Sabey (firstname.lastname@example.org) via email.